winglang/ocix/ocix/resources/website.md

 # Website

-The Website resource represents a static website that can be hosted in the cloud.
-Websites typically serve static content, such as HTML, CSS, and JavaScript files, which are updated whenever the application is redeployed.
+The `Website` resource represents a static website that can be hosted in the cloud. `Website` resources typically serve static content, such as HTML, CSS, and JavaScript files, which are updated whenever the application is redeployed.

 ## Table of Contents